Drew-Alleman/drewalleman.xyz/_posts/2025-12-27-Reverse-Engineering-and-DLL-Cheat-Development-for-Killing-Floor-(Part-1)-–-Mapping-the-Player-Class.md

 disclaimer: "This guide is for educational purposes only.
 Only test networks you own or have explicit permission to test."
 ---
 # Introduction
+`For educational and reverse-engineering purposes only.
+Do not use on online servers.`

 I wanted to start a small series for creating internal DLL cheats for killing floor. [_Killing Floor_](https://store.steampowered.com/app/1250/Killing_Floor/) is a cooperative first-person shooter survival game released in 2009, where players fight through increasingly difficult waves of enemies before a final boss round.
 You are able to buy weapons and gear after each round with a trader.

 By going internal, we bypass the overhead of Windows API functions like [ReadProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory) and [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-WriteProcessMemory).
 Instead, we operate within the game's own memory space, allowing us to interact with objects using direct pointers just like the game's original developers.